e-bushi/GrailedScrollableFeeds/README.md

 ## Carthage

-Run `carthage update --platform ios` to install dependencies
+Run `carthage bootstrap --platform ios` to install dependencies

 ### These dependencies are also available via CocoaPods